vgrashal16/Geo_Discover/README.md

-Sure, here's a description you could use for your GitHub project:

----

 # Geo Discovery 🌍

 Geo Discovery is a React application that allows users to explore information about countries and their weather.
 This project utilizes the [restcountries](https://restcountries.com/) API to fetch country details and the [OpenWeatherMap](https://openweathermap.org/) API to retrieve weather information.